prgr4m/patron/docs/index.rst

 ---------------------
 Patron does have some external dependencies outside of the python ecosystem in regards to front-end tooling.
-If you use flask-assets, you should be aware that it makes external calls to its respective tooling if there isn't a python equivalent.
+If you use flask-assets, you should be aware that it makes external calls to the respective tooling if there isn't a python equivalent.

 * nodejs/npm (gulp, bower, etc)